dave-carter-uk/Azure-Automation/README.md

 In this example all the database servers are started first, followed by the BW application instance servers and finally the BO and BO dataservices instances.

 A stop action performs the same process but in reverse autoPriority order

+## AutoCommand
+Runbook calls the command identified by tag:AutoCommand and provides parameter start,stop or check.

+The command can be any script to be ran on the host VM to perform the required action.

+Scripts are ran as NT/SYSTEM user for Windows and root user for Linux.

+**Example:**
+- Windows	Tag:autoCommand = C:\azscripts\azcontrol.ps1 $Action
+- Linux		Tag:autoCommand = /azscripts/azcontrol.sh $Action

+Runbook will substitue the term '$Action' with either start, stop or check.

+### Script Output
+The Runbook identifies the output from the AutoCommand script by looking for the string (Exit*:*)

+For example:

+- Include (Exit:3) or (Exit: Running) in the output to indicate that all applications are running successfully<br/>
+Example: “All SAP systems successfully running.
+(Exit:3)”

+- Include (Exit-Code:4) or (Exit-Code: Stopped) in the output to indicate that all application are stopped successfully<br/>
+Example: “All SAP systems successfully stopped.
+(Exit-Code: Stopped)”

+The following exit codes can be used.(Exit*:*)
+-	'' No Exit code supplied
+-	0 / Success	The command completed successfully
+-	1 / Warning	The command completed with warnings
+-	2 / Error	The command completed with errors
+-	3 / Running	The command completed with a running status
+-	4 / Stopped	The command completed with a stopped status

+https://github.com/dave-carter-uk/Apps-Stop-Start-Control provides some example scripts